 10 years ago, your sales team pretty much controlled all information.

-But the game has changed in dramatic fashion.
+But the game has changed dramatically.

-The traditional marketing and sales playbook for the data center industry has been disrupted as search engines, social media, mobile devices, and cloud become your ideal clients’ go-to tools for navigating the buyer’s journey.
+The traditional marketing and sales playbook for the data center industry has been disrupted as search engines, social media, mobile devices, and the cloud become your ideal clients’ go-to tools for navigating the buyer’s journey.

-So what might’ve passed for no-brainer a decade ago -- demand generation staples like cold calling, renting email lists and blasting (ahem… spamming), interrupting people at trade shows, and buying banner ads – is being called on the mat, or to continue the hockey analogy, placed in the penalty box.
+So what might’ve passed for a no-brainer a decade ago -- demand generation staples like cold calling, renting email lists and blasting (ahem… spamming), interrupting people at trade shows, and buying banner ads – is being called on the mat, or to continue the hockey analogy, placed in the penalty box.

 Do you look forward to getting unsolicited emails?
 Google’s Priority Inbox and other similar innovations make it even harder for email to get through – let alone from those with sketchy email sender reputations and egotistical, salesy content.

 Talk yourself into any fiction you’d like about today’s ROI from trade shows – but a big chunk of people are there for networking with their peers and continuing education – not being hard-pitched by hundreds of vendors.